VinceZK/authorization/README.md

 The authorization profile consists of authorization objects and their authorization fields and values.
 It is in JSON format and can be maintained through all possible UI tools.
 It is recommended to be saved in DB, and associated with login users.
-You can, for example, develop a role maintenance UI, which will also generate the authorization profiles.
+You can, for example, develop a role maintenance UI, which generates the authorization profiles.
 When you assign roles to users, the corresponding authorizations are also assigned.

 ```javascript
 [